On the gravitational lensing interpretation of three gravitational wave detections in the mass gap by LIGO and Virgo: Data collection and analysis

 \subsection{Gemini observations}

 Our target of opportunity (ToO) observing programmes at the Gemini Observatory covered the duration of LVK's third run, from April 2019 to May 2020 (Program IDs GN-2019B-Q-205, GN-2020A-Q-139 and GS-2020A-Q-136; PI: Bianconi).
 Each of these programs allowed for a single 1-hour visit with the GMOS instrument on the Gemini-North and South telescopes.
 Table~\ref{tab:obs} summarises the conditions and integration time of the individual observations.
-We have applied the same data reduction pipeline to each cluster observations, as delineated hereafter.
-Individual GMOS exposures were de-biased, dark- subtracted, flat-fielded, and de-fringed using Gemini {\sc dragons} Python package\footnote{https://dragons.readthedocs.io/projects/gmosimg-drtutorial/en/stable/index.html}, to produce a single science frame comprising the mosaiced individual chips for each exposure.
-The single science frames are stacked to produce a single frame per visit, after masking bad pixels.
+We have applied the same data reduction pipeline to each cluster observation, as described hereafter.
+Individual GMOS exposures were de-biased, dark-subtracted, flat-fielded, and de-fringed using Gemini {\sc dragons} Python package\footnote{https://dragons.readthedocs.io/projects/gmosimg-drtutorial/en/stable/index.html}, to produce a single science frame per exposure comprising the mosaiced individual chips.
+The individual exposure frames are stacked to produce a single frame per visit, after masking bad pixels.
 The full width at half maximum of point sources in the reduced frames is consistently sub-arcsecond in all our observations (see Table~\ref{tab:obs}).
 The central cutouts of the GMOS images are presented in Figure~\ref{fig:gmos_images}.